alexanderrhixe-debug/ComicWise/prompt.md

-Read and understand the entire project Read and understand tasks.txt \*_/_.md Generate an optimized task.txt to with all prompts for tasks,priority,todos and all recommended packages using github copilot chat
+Read and understand the entire project Read and understand tasks.txt tasks.optimized.txt Generate an optimized prompts.txt to with all tasks as prompts using github copilot chat